Yohannfra/Touche/README.md

 If you have any improvement idea, find a bug or encounter a problem you can open a Github issue.

-I don't have any sabre equipment (that's why it doesn't support sabre yet), If you do and want to implement it please do!

 ## License

 All the code, CAD files, PCB files, and everything within this repository is licensed under the terms of the [GNU General Public License V3.0](./LICENSE).